 Back in 1979, Hasbro legend Mark Boudreaux was just starting his career as a full-time designer with what was then Kenner.
 “We knew we wanted a troop transport of some type, but it had to be more than just a carrying case,” he recalls.
 “It needed to have fun toy features to help drive the child’s imagination and bring the fantasy to life.”

 One of those features came from Boudreaux’s discovery of a compact unit that could store six pre-recorded sounds.
 Believe it or not, inside the 1979 troop transporter’s sound module you’ll find a speaker cone atop a stack of six small plastic records.
 Pushing one of the six buttons on the top of the toy activated a motor that turned the appropriate record, with a stylus creating the sounds.
-(Want to see it in action?
-Check out this how-to guide for refurbishing a vintage troop transporter.)

 The toy was essentially constructed around that sound unit.
 Boudreaux cut and glued together sheets of styrene to build up the shape he had in mind, creating a fully functional “one-off” model adorned with bits and pieces repurposed from toys, model kits, and miscellaneous mechanisms.